There is a revolution taking place in people’s gardens.

 So, to answer the questions at the beginning:

 How do I buy bugs? – Find a supplier online with a simple google search and request the freshest, highest quality insects.
 (Freshness mean they search better, eat and reproduce quicker, so you need to buy less.)
+If you have high quality bugs that cost more you will need less of them.
+The result is you will save money buying less of the expensive ones.

 What kinds of packages do they come in? – mostly containers with a soil-like substrate or as adults ready to fly, on on leaves and cards ready to be placed.